Mortimoos/Toyhouse-Bumpbot/README.md

 ## 🌟 How to Use the Toyhouse Bump Bot
+I got bored, nor do I have the time and energy to spam bumps on my comms page.
+So I made a bot.

 This guide will help you run the bump bot that automatically bumps your Toyhouse thread every 30–45 minutes.